-There are lots of resources to help you successfully navigate social media.
-To get started, you can read Social Media and Mental Health, by Lawrence Robinson and Melinda Smith for HelpGuide, or watch the TEDx Talks video below.
+There are many resources to help you successfully navigate social media.
+To get started, you can read about Social Media and Mental Health or watch the video below.

-It is not always easy to take care of yourself, but you've got this.
+Caring for yourself is not always easy, but you've got this.

 Recognize when long hours on social media leave you feeling sad, lonely, or envious.
 Remind yourself that not everything you see is real.
-Resist comparing yourself to others, and remember that you are an incredible and unique person.
+Resist comparing yourself to others, and remember you are incredible and unique.

 Move on to the Got It? section to practice what you've learned!